Jolly-Pirate/hivemind-docker/README.md

  dbsize        - check the database size dbactivity    - check the database activity
 ```

-## Notes
-I'm using docker-compose for this project because of its flexibility in managing multiple containers, and to minimize the use of long complicated docker cli commands.
-With dependency checks in the scripts, I covered many possibilities to make a hivemind deployment easy.

 ---
 ###### tags: `steemd` `hivemind` `postgresql` `blockchain` `database` `docker` `docker-compose`